MIlani10470564/Assignment1/README.md

 A brief description of what this project does and who it's for

 devoloping an android app that provides meal suggestions based on the time of day.
 This project is for a friend named hera who struggles on what to eat on busy days
+## Purpose
+to help users decide what to eat on busy days

+## installation instructions

+ go to your google play store and search meal suggestion app

 ## features